If you have reached here then you want to know how to set up a marine aquarium.

 Quarantine System is a good investment which will help you in keeping diseases away from the display tank.
 Quarantine tanks are just plain simple aquarium tanks with PVC fittings a sponge filter and an air pump.

 All the above steps are similar to the quarantine tank.
 Less the substrate and rocks which might react to the fish medic.
 Adding some fish food in the tank would start the process of ammonia building and adding some beneficial bacteria available in the market is a good option.

 Let the system run for 3 to 4 weeks and test the water regularly.

 Lastly, add some starter hardy fish, like the dart or the Chromis or the damselfish after the cycle is over.

 Watch the fish carefully for a period of 3 to 4 weeks for any indication of trouble.
-The first fish will also undergo acclimation process which we will discuss in the later section of a selection of fish.
+The first fish will also undergo an acclimation process which we will discuss in the later section of the selection of fish.

-Setting up a marine aquarium and cycling of the display aquarium is something which will be known by most of the aquarium keepers.
+Setting up a marine aquarium and cycling of the display aquarium is something which will be known by most aquarium keepers.

 It means that there are enough beneficial bacteria in the tank with will break down ammonia into nitrate.
 This can be checked via test kits and for starting to get the first quarantined fish in the display for ammonia generation.
 Once you start feeding the fish the water cycle will begin.